 Cursors are not thread safe: a multithread application can create many cursors from the same connection and should use each cursor from a single thread.
 See Thread and process safety for details.

 Cursors can be used as context managers: leaving the context will close the cursor.

 '''

 with conn.cursor() as curs:

 curs.execute(SQL)

-the cursor is now closed

 '''